 Understanding Himax Technologies's Unusual Options Activity

-Himax Technologies (NASDAQ:HIMX) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $17.19 following the option alert.
+On Friday, shares of Himax Technologies (NASDAQ:HIMX) saw unusual options activity.
+After the option alert, the stock price moved down to $15.01.

 - Trade Type: CALL